mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-keyboard-teleop.rst

 To execute the following steps, you must be logged in as the ``administrator`` user.

-Run the following command to test whether the |clearpath_robotics|
-services are running on your robot:
+Run the following command to test whether the Clearpath Robotics services are running on your robot:

 .. code-block:: bash